mirah227/genlayer/README.md

 and that small is not the same as insignificant.
 Somewhere, a bird rehearsed its morning song,repeating notes like it was afraid to forget, like memory itself needed practice.
+I envied that certainty
+to wake up knowing your purpose